ryandward/sgrna_design/README.rst

 Results will be listed in a tab-separated variable (tsv) formatted file corresponding to the chromosome defined above as GUIDE_TARGET by appending **_sgrna.tsv**.

-In this example, view the file "U00096.3_sgrna.tsv".
+In this example, view the file **U00096.3_sgrna.tsv**.
 This file is fully compatible with both LibreOffice and Excel.
+Ensure that when importing, you choose variable length columns with **tab** as the delimiter.

 Briefly check that the results are available before moving on.